bkerler/opencl_brute/README.md

 ======
 - Tested with : Intel CPU and GPU, NVIDIA GTX 1080 Ti
 - AMD might/will need some code changes (workgroup optimizations)
 - Limited for max.
-32 chars for password and salt (because speed optimized for mobile device security)
+32 chars for password, salt and hash (because speed optimized for mobile device security)

 Published under MIT license